benbranyon/radleysboo/wp-content/plugins/gallery-plugin/readme.txt

 *The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.1.2 =
+The French language file is updated.
+The Chinese language file is updated.
+We fixed the bug of download link title.

 = V4.1.1 =
 We updated all functionality for wordpress 3.8.
 Screenshots are updated.
 Ability to update images after changing gallery image size.